gTambo/Tambos-to-do-list/README.md

 - [x] create input fields for new task, and add button, html table
 - [x] router file set up
 - [x] server(router) POST route for new task
-- [ ] client POST route for new task
+- [x] client POST route for new task
+- [x] write client click event handler
 - [ ] server GET route for all task
 - [ ] client GET route for all tasks
 - [ ] append tasks to the DOM (remember fields for delete and completed)